Excel VBA Class

 Sub BatteryCharge() MsgBox "Charger is currently plugged-in" End Sub

-This completes the creation of Class in excel VBA.
+This completes the creation of Class.
 Before we move further, it is advised to change the name of the Class Module.
 Choose any name as per your requirement as we change it to Mobile.

 Now we will write a code in a module where we will see and compare the features and functions of each mobile phone brand.
 For this, we need to add a Module by going there under the Insert menu as shown menu.

 We will get a new module opened with having Option Explicit enabled in this.
-As we are working and creating a VBA Class.
+As we are working and creating a class.
 Now start writing Subcategory in the name of performed functions as shown below.

 We have already defined various features, functions, and methods of all brand mobile phones.
 Now let’s define 3 variables in any name (Preferably in the name of mobile phone brand) and assign it with Mobile.
 Let’s start with iPhone first as shown below.